thuyvi/beat-the-code/README.md

 My research paper has been approval to start with data collection stage.
 I will not have much time for coding.
 I hope I still can balance the researching tasks to fulfill this goal.
 <br><br>
 <i>Nov 3rd</i>
-<br>I have just finished the 1st part of tutorial to write the first Django app.
+<br>I have just finished the 1st part of tutorial to write the first Web app.
 It's freaking difficult.
 <br>There are so many things I can't understand groundly.
 I keep telling me that "ok, don't think much.
 Just like a baby learn news language, I will understand them eventually".
 That way, am I doing wrong?

 <h2 style="font-size:30px;color:blue">July 2018</h2>